Interstellar-Network/Interstellar-Book/src/GCF_API.md

 Description of the APIs called from substrate modules to manage circuits production.
 Those APis are pretty generic and can be adapted to different types of circuit production.

-> [IPFS](https://ipfs.io/) is used by the external GCF service for configuration files and the storage of produced garbled circuits.
+> [IPFS](https://ipfs.io/) is used by the external GCF service for the storage of both configuration files and produced garbled circuits.
 Although, for now only ipfs hash/cid are used in substrate modules.
 At a later stage we could include substrate  ipfs solutions like [OCW ipfs](https://rs-ipfs.github.io/offchain-ipfs-manual/) for other use case e.g Secure Multi Party Computation.
 In that case pre-computed Garbled Circuit could be loaded from ipfs to be evaluated within a pallet module to manage SMPC protocols.

 ## Flowchart and  substrate GCF pallets